NeuroTechX/ntx_slack_archive/general.md

  >I learned a lot of lessons and was able to get a nice stability patch for wifi shield firmware for the raw top JSON conversion and through mqtt

+10/9/2017 9:38 PM

+ **falk** :

+ >Blast indeed!
+Check out the MuSAE Lab twitter feed to see the photos of the winners.
+Video of the team presentations should go up on our youtube channel soon& stay tuned!